 This Notice does not restrict FEMA’s allocation decisions as to the number of reinsurers or amount of reinsurance to be obtained from those reinsurers meeting the minimum requirements described in Section (j).
 FEMA may give program allocation preference to reinsurers with:

-- Stronger financial metrics as measured by AM Best ratings and S&P financial strength ratings, Lloyd’s market ratings (as applicable), Policyholder Surplus, Shareholder funds or Stamp Capacity and financial ratio tests;
+- Stronger financial metrics as measured by AM Best ratings and/or S&P financial strength ratings, including Lloyd’s market rating (as applicable), Policyholder Surplus, Shareholder Funds or Stamp Capacity, and financial ratio tests;

 - Strong investment and/or history in flood reinsurance;

 - Consistency in price and capacity between quoting and final terms offered.

 - Amount of capacity offered and overall support of NFIP reinsurance placements.